RI-SE/AZ-V2X/README.md

 Header/Application properties:
 - `shardId`: Shard identifier (integer, default: 1) Mandatory if sharding is enabled in capability
 - `shardCount`: Shard count (integer, default: 1) Mandatory if sharding is enabled in capability

+## WebSocket

+The service also provides a WebSocket endpoint for sending DENM messages to the AMQP broker.
+The WebSocket endpoint is available at `ws://localhost:8081/ws`.

 ## Configure a local AMQP broker for development